DruvP22/RetryKit/README.md

 ## Why I Built This

 Many apps need to retry requests when a server is temporarily unavailable or a request times out.
 RetryKit provides a reusable way to handle this without giving up immediately or sending too many requests.
-It can also be added to the networking layer of apps like my FinTrack app to retry failed stock quote requests.
+It can also be added to the networking layer of apps to retry failed stock quote requests.

 ## Installation